 Step 5: Manual rebase the night before a big agent run

-For multi-step Codex plans (4–5 PRs in sequence), rebase the branch the evening before.
+For multi-step Codex plans (a sequence of 4–5 PRs), rebase the branch the evening before.
 Walking into a clean tree saves hours of conflict triage.

 # Day before